Special Olympics: History

 Eunice Kennedy Shriver is featured on the 1995 Special Olympics World Games silver dollar.

-Eunice Kennedy Shriver, sister of US president John F. Kennedy, believed that people with intellectual disabilities could be happy and live meaningful lives.
+Eunice Kennedy Shriver, sister of U.S. president John F. Kennedy, believed that people with intellectual disabilities could be happy and live meaningful lives.
 Eunice founded the Special Olympics to positively change attitudes towards mentally handicapped people.
 In June 1963, Kennedy Shriver started a day camp called Camp Shriver for children with intellectual and physical disabilities at her home in Potomac, Maryland.
 The camp sought to address the concern that disabled children had very little opportunity to participate in organised athletic events.
 With Camp Shriver as an example, Kennedy Shriver, then head of the Joseph P. Kennedy Jr. Foundation and a member of President John F. Kennedy's Panel on Mental Retardation, promoted the concept of involvement in physical activity and other opportunities for people with intellectual disabilities.
 Camp Shriver became an annual event, and the Kennedy Foundation gave grants to universities, recreation departments, and community centers to hold similar camps.

-Also in the early 1960s, Kennedy Shriver wrote an article in the Saturday Evening Post, stating that her sister, also President John F. Kennedy's sister, was born with intellectual disabilities.
-Her sister, Rosemary Kennedy was slow to learn, suffered seizures and mood swings.
+Also in the early 1960s, Kennedy Shriver wrote an article in the Saturday Evening Post, stating that her sister Rosemary Kennedy, also President John F. Kennedy's sister, was born with intellectual disabilities.
+Rosemary was slow to learn, suffered seizures and mood swings.
 Her mother was told by doctors that Rosemary's situation was hopeless.
 In the early 1940s, Rosemary was prescribed a lobotomy, which left her incapacitated.
 This frank article about the President's family was seen as a "watershed" in changing public attitudes toward people with intellectual disabilities.
 Rosemary's disability provided Kennedy Shriver with an overall vision that people with intellectual disabilities could compete and at the same time unify together in public.
 It has often been said that Rosemary's disability was Eunice's inspiration to form Special Olympics (as the movement came to be called); Eunice told The New York Times in 1995 that that was not exactly the case.
 "The games should not focus on one individual," she said.

 In 1958, Dr. James N. Oliver of England had conducted pioneering research, including a ground-breaking study showing that physical exercise and activities for children with intellectual disabilities had positive effects that also carried over into the classroom ("The Effects of Physical Conditioning Exercises and Activities on the Mental Characteristics of Educationally Sub-Normal Boys, British Journal of Educational Psychology, XXVIII, June 1958).
 Oliver in 1964 served as a consultant to Camp Shriver.